sajjzah/CPAM2/README.md

 # CPAM2
-Coding projects and exercises of "C Programming: A Modern Approach, Second Edition" by K.N.
+CPAM 2nd edition is one of the best books written in learning C programming and also my best experience in learning programming among many other books, and here is my coding projects and exercises of "C Programming: A Modern Approach, Second Edition" by K.N.
 King